MichaelELeonard/Matplotlib-Challenge/README.md

 <img src="Pics/pie plot.png" width="337" height="339">

 ## QUARTILES, OUTLIERS & BOXPLOTS
-The data was then prepared to examine the specific results of Capomulin, Ramicane, Infubinol, and Ceftamin.
-This data was prepared for Boxplots by identifying the quartiles for each drug dataset.
-A Boxplot graph was created for examination.
+The specific results of Capomulin, Ramicane, Infubinol, and Ceftamin were isolated for further exploration.
+A Boxplot graph was utilized to examine the four drugs.
 <br>
 <br>
 <img src="Pics/box plot.png" width="469" height="377">